 New Solutions for New Needs

-When the Camp and Woolsey Fires unleashed unprecedented destruction of life and property in California in 2018, the impact of climate change was clear.
-The RMS® U.S. Wildfire HD model released in 2019 integrated this intelligence for more actionable insights.
+When the 2018 Camp and Woolsey Fires unleashed unprecedented destruction in California, the impact of climate change was clear.
+The RMS US Wildfire HD model released in 2019 integrated this intelligence for more actionable insights.